ITMax2026/Active-Directory-Lab---Originals/README.md

 # Active-Directory-Lab---Originals

-These are the original lab writeups before I ask Gemini to convert to Markdown for readability and presentation.
+These are the original lab writeups before I ask Gemini to convert the files to Markdown for readability and presentation.